datatovalue/datatovalue-tools/README.md

 ## Deployment
 Functions are live and deployed across in the `datatovalue-tools` BigQuery project for all global regions and multi-regions.
 Note that the dataset names contain underscores instead of dashes (e.g. functions in `europe-north1` are in the dataset `datatovalue-tools.europe_north1`).

-Functions are deployed using Terraform and function source code is version-controlled in separate sql files in the `terraform/functions` directory of the `datatovalue/datatovalue-tools` respository.

 ## Permissions
 Functions can be called by any user with `BigQuery Data Viewer`, `BigQuery Data User` or higher permissions on your source data.
 All authenticated users are permitted to call functions in the `datatovalue-tools` regional datasets.